 The people of Douz and its hinterland are all from the Nefzaoua tribe and believe themselves to be descended from two holy men, Ahmed el-Gouth and Amar Mahjoub.
 Holy men and their shrines (Marabouts) are extremely important in North Africa, for claiming descent from them is the foundation of tribal identity and ensures tribal cohesion.
 Many members of a tribe may not be genetically descended from such figures, but rather have adhered to them and their cult as a result of clientage, which the famous North African 15th-century thinker Ibn Khaldun described as crucial to building large tribes and tribal confederations.
 The marabouts of both holy men are centres of contemporary religious life in Douz.

-Our day is planned to arrive at the Anantara Resort in time to enjoy the facilities of this brand-new resort.
-(Overnight Tozeur) BLD
+Our day is planned to arrive at the Anantara Resort in time to enjoy the facilities of this brand-new hotel complex.
+(Overnight Tozeur) BL

 Day 11: Friday 30 October, Tozeur – Metlaoui – Nefta – Tozeur

 - Lezard Rouge train through the Oued Seldja Gorge (subject to reopening by 2020)